The Effect of Scripts and Formats on LLM Numeracy: Experimental Setup

 \subsection{Evaluation}

 For all tasks except Script Identification, model outputs are evaluated based on exact matching with the ground truth.
 In our prompts, we explicitly specify the desired output format, typically as \texttt{Answer: \$ANSWER}.
 An output is considered correct if the answer appears in this format anywhere within the model’s response.
+For the Translation task specifically, a response is counted as correct only if the translated numeral string exactly matches the target HA numeral string.
 We also record cases where the model produces the correct numeric value but does not follow the specified format.
 These instances are treated separately and reported in the error analysis (\Cref{sec:error_analysis}), as they indicate that the model understands the underlying arithmetic or numeral translation but fails to adhere to the formatting instructions.